brianwong778/Cloud-Request-Tracker/README.md

 # Cloud-Request-Tracker
-Cloud Rquest Tracker deployed on Google Cloud Platform.
+Cloud Request Tracker deployed on Google Cloud Platform.
 Utilizes Docker and Google Kubernetes Engine for deployment.
 Built on Flask with MySQL, GCS and Pub/Sub APIs.

 Users can generate html files and send them to a Google Cloud Storage bucket using content-generator.py.
 The script will create 10,000 html files, with links referencing other generated files, effectively creating a reference network.